LettError/longboardRoboFontExtension/source/html/index.md

 * The mapping of mouse movements to axis values is done with a Subjective Algorithm™.
 That means "it works here with the designspaces I tested it with", As long as your axes have values that are roughly on a 0 - 1000 scale it will be fine, but there may be some speed issues if the axes are on a smaller scale, like 0 - 1.
 I may follow up on that.Otherwise, use your common sense.
 * With this tool most of the functionality that I wrote for **Skateboard** and indeed **Superolator** should be available again. **DesignspaceEditor2** does all the heavy lifting.
 Longboard is a clever visualiser tool on top of DSE.
 I hope you enjoy.
 Feel free to check the GitHub sponsor pages.
+* The preview location is stored in the designspace lib.
+If you have several designspaces open, each will have its own preview location.
+Save the designspace if you want to keep this location for the next session.

 ## Thanks!

 * LongBoard is **fast** and exists because of the work, support and help from [Frederik Berlaen](https://github.com/sponsors/typemytype) and [Tal Leming](https://github.com/sponsors/typesupply)
 * Roberto Arista also worked on an earlier edition of this project.
+Also many thanks to Ryan Bugden for help and suggestions.
 * GitHub Sponsors who make the development of open, specialised, shared tools like this possible.
 In the small industry of type design, that makes a huge difference.
 You, or the company you work for, can sponsor open source type design tools like this.
 [My sponsor page is here.](https://github.com/sponsors/letterror)
 * And all Skateboard 🛹 and Superpolator ![Superolator icon, sorta.](longboardIcon_icon.png) users for your support, feedback and patience!